farlee2121/DevEssentialsBlog/content/draft/2023-05-08-clarifying-event-storms-with-data-models.md

     | Token Expired
 ```

-## Summary

-These data models aren't primarily for coding.
-They dig into dependencies between parts of the business process with greater detail.
-They're an effective way to find gaps in the higher-level sticky note model and avoid programmers unhappily rewriting code to fit what business people knew all along, but didn't know to share.

-I was surprised [how much this data phase reveals about the business](../posts/2023/2023-07-13-Differentiating-events-and-commands.md), and how much it led to rework of the overall event storm.
+## When to Stop - Stable, Incremental, Additive

 This data modelling approach benefits from several types of incremental progress.
 Each workflow stands on its own (out of the larger event storm), and the data is also progressively clarified from the top-down.
 This means the team can work in complete chunks, prioritize the chucks most likely to effect the big picture, and stop whenever they feel confident that overall risk to the model is low enough.

+## Summary

+Data models were a surprisingly effective way to elaborate on an Event Storm and uncover hidden assumptions missed by the higher-level model.
+This reduces the chances of programmers unhappily rewriting code to fit what business people knew all along, but didn't know to share.

+By choosing notation wisely, these data models can be easy for non-technical people to read but also rigorous enough to make gaps apparent.

+I was surprised [how much this data phase reveals about the business](../posts/2023/2023-07-13-Differentiating-events-and-commands.md), and how much it led to rework of the overall event storm.